How To Cross The Road Safely | Road Crossing Safety Tips

 Pay close attention to other vehicle drivers and pedestrians in an intersection before crossing.
 Be aware of your unique position as a transportation that is faster than the pedestrian but smaller and more vulnerable than motor vehicles.

 • Never try to weave in and out of lanes or vehicles.
-Only merge into a new lane when necessary to make a turn or other safety manoeuvre, and only after using hand signals appropriately.
+Merge into a new lane only when necessary to make a turn or other safety manoeuvre and only after using hand signals appropriately.

 • Never cross a street from a sidewalk on a bike, as it will confuse and disrupt drivers and pedestrians.
 Dismount a bicycle and cross at a crosswalk only if it is safer or necessary.